81ack0ut/janus-scan/README.md

 Example: python3 script_name.py domain_name --ips

-Use the --scope option to provide a file containing a list of IP addresses to match against the subdomains' IP addresses.
-Example: python script_name.py domain_name --scope scope.txt
+Use the --scope option to provide a file containing a list of IP addresses to match against the subdomains' IP addresses. python script_name.py domain_name --scope scope.txt

 Why Janus?